irislib/faq/README.md

 ### Posting does not seem to work

 It could be that you're not logged in with your private key, you're offline or not connected to the relays.
-A quick way to see whether you're logged in with your private key (nsec) is to see whether the DMs are open and whether you can read their content.
+A quick way to see whether you're logged in with your private key (nsec) is to see whether the DMs (direct messages) are open and whether you can read their content.

-If your relays are not allowing you to write to them new events you may have only read-only access (usually with paid relays).
+If your relays are not allowing you to write to them new events you may have only a read-only access (usually with paid relays).

 ### Video is not playing on note